EvanTich/ror2-modding/MoreArtifacts/Metadata/README.md

-# Risk of Rain 2 Modding
-Hopefully interesing Risk of Rain 2 modding endeavors.

-# Mods
-## CommandChanges
-Changes the Command artifact to allow cleansing pools to spawn.
-I used [Harmony](https://github.com/BepInEx/HarmonyX/wiki) for this.

 ## MoreArtifacts
 Adds more artifacts to the game!
 There will be more artifacts when my friends or I come up with more ideas.
 ### Artifacts: